simpledotorg/simple-android/doc/QUIRKS.md

 ![App signature in debug notification](arch/images/app_signature_in_debug_notification.png)

+For other build environments, see [this doc](how-to-generate-an-app-sms-signature.md) for instructions on computing an app signature.

 #### 2. Approval for new user accounts

 Unlike other environments (staging, QA, and production), users registering on the dev environment are auto-approved when they register.